-egrees are conferred twice each year by King's Senate: in January and in May.
-Graduation Convocation is held once a year in May.
+Degrees are conferred twice each year by King's Senate: in January and in May.
+Spring Convocation is held once a year on the Saturday following the last Winter term Final Examination.
 All students planning to graduate from any program must submit a completed "Application to Graduate" form to the Registry by October 31 for January conferral or by December 15 for the May conferral.
 "Application to Graduate" forms are available in the Registry.
 The "Application to Graduate" must be completed in full including the student's signature and be accompanied by the current graduation fee.
 Late "Applications to Graduate" for the May conferral will be accepted until the last day in February accompanied by a current late graduation fee.